Desislav-Petrov/buytolet-calculator/README.md

 # Future improvements
 * Add test coverage
 * Expand the tax calculations to cover more cases
-* Add mortgage years as it assumes default 30 now
 * Minor updates on the UI
 * Potentially integrated with rightmove/zoopla to be able to run calculations for specific property and be able to save some data for them